-With today’s new normal and boredom taking its toll, people in California are on the hunt for staycations that are socially distanced-approved!
-Luckily, San Diego has plenty of fun Covid-friendly options available to enjoy.
+People in California are on the hunt for staycations!
+Luckily, San Diego has plenty of fun options available to enjoy.
 Whether it be visiting a historical landmark, strolling a lush garden, or picnicking on the beach, there’s an abundance of fun and safe activities worth discovering.

 Here are a few of the options around San Diego that are open with proper social distancing protocols.

 Julian is a historic gold-mining town nestled in the mountains of San Diego’s East County.
 The Eagle Mining Co. is open by reservation only and offers informative California tours that guide adventures through the world of an 1870s mining operation.
 Surrounded by epic hiking trails as well as a quaint main street that offers some socially distanced experiences including its homemade fresh apple pie, Julian is a wonderful place to be.

 Picnic at Presidio Park